jkerak/logdemo/README.md

 This will boot and and start the logging project/application via an embedded tomcat container running on http://localhost:8080/.
 It is a sample application that defines a "logging service" that can be injected into any spring boot application.
 For the purposes of the demo, I included a sample rest controller (`TestController`) as an easy way to execute some test log entries via the browser.

 From a browser, you can visit `http://localhost:8080/{logLevel}/{loggerName}` to test inserting log entries.
-The REST controller would not be required to use this logging service, it was just and easy way for me to test using a framework I am familiar with.
+The REST controller would not be required to use this logging service, it was just an easy way for me to test using a framework I am familiar with.

    For example, assuming the following logger configuration as defined in `loggerConfig.yml`: